prof-rossetti/internet-technologies/projects/web-app/implementation.md

 Category | Requirement | Weight
 --- | --- | ---
-Hosting | Website is publicly accessible on the Internet (i.e. hosted via GitHub Pages or Heroku). | 20% Structure | Website has at least three navigable pages, with consistent navigation across all pages. | 10% Style | Website is reasonably well styled, and "responsive" when window is resized to a mobile device width. | 10% Interactivity | ... | X%
+Hosting | App is publicly accessible over the Internet (i.e. hosted via GitHub Pages, Heroku, or Firebase Hosting). | 15% Structure | App has at least three navigable pages, with consistent navigation across all pages. | 10% Style | App is reasonably well styled, and "responsive" when window is resized to a mobile device width. | 10% Interactivity | App includes interactive features, like responding to button click events or web form submission. | 10% Data Processing | App fetches data from a third-party API or back-end database.
+Ideally also sends data to a back-end database. | 10%
-Data Processing | ... | X%
+Content | Contains creative and unique content. | 10%
-Content | Website content is creative and unique. | 10% Documentation | Contains a comprehensive README file with written setup instructions and usage commands. | 20% Security | Excludes sensitive information and credentials from version control; protects secret credentials and/or user data as necessary. | 10%
+Documentation | Repo contains a comprehensive README file with written setup instructions and usage commands. | 10% Security | Excludes sensitive information and credentials from version control; uses server-side requests to protect secret credentials and/or user data as necessary. | 10%
-Dev Process | Submitted via remote Git repository which reflects an incremental revision history, and contributions from all team members. | 20%
+Dev Process | Submitted via remote Git repository which reflects an incremental revision history, and contributions from all team members. | 15%